mglodack/docs/source/articles/continuous-deployment/deployment-to-elastic-beanstalk.html.markdown

 ## [Deploy Script](#deploy-script){:name="deploy-script"}

-We would then advise you to add the following script ( in this guide saved as ```deploy_beanstalk```) to your version control repository for the application you want to deploy.
+We would then advise you to add the following script (in this guide saved as ```deploy_beanstalk.sh```) to your version control repository for the application you want to deploy.
 Feel free to adapt and modify to your specific needs.

 ~~~shell
 #!/bin/sh